ursatile/jsray/12-patterns.md

 ### Stripes

 First, we'll create a striped pattern.
-Stripes are exactly 1 unit wide, and run parallel to the Z-axis; to create a stripe pattern, we specify two colours.
+Stripes are exactly 1 unit wide, and run parallel to the Z-axis; to create a stripe pattern, we specify two colors.

 ```javascript
 // modules/patterns/stripes.js